-The software has gone through several updates, bug fixes, and additions of features since the V1.3, which is the one we had in our Software Store.
-This is a MAJOR update to an already excellent program.
+fixes, and additions of features since the V1.3, which is help you do it.
+It provides instruction and exercises designed to the one we had in our Software Store.
+This is a MAJOR break bad habits and improve reading efficiency.
+256K (Disk #90) update to an already excellent program.

 ShareSpell version 2.2 is a "stand-alone" spelling checker.
 With it you can check the spelling of text files that you have written.
 It is completely interactive.
 It will display the text of the file as it goes through the file, checking for spelling errors.
 At each word that it thinks is misspelled, you'll be given the option of replacing the STUDY AIDS.
 Three great programs to help students.
-PHLASH word from a list of suggested correct spellings, manually correcting it, adding it to the dictionary, marking it for later correction, or ignoring it throughout the rest of the docu-
+PHLASH word from a list of suggested correct spellings, manually - a computerized version of flashcards which you make and use correcting it, adding it to the dictionary, marking it for later for any subject.
+Multiple choice, true/false, and/or fill in blanks. correction, or ignoring it throughout the rest of the docu- FRACTIONS - a series of interactive exercises in fractions (many ment.

-Currently ShareSpell has a 112,000+ word dictionary, and you have the option of adding words that you use all the time such as your name and words specific to your field of writing.
+tionary, and you have the option of adding words that you (Disk #92) use all the time such as your name and words specific to your field of writing.